By the end of this section, you will be able to:

 Mayor and Queloz’s findings mean the planet must be very close to 51 Pegasi, circling it about 7 million kilometers away (Figure 21.18).
 At that distance, the energy of the star should heat the planet’s surface to a temperature of a few thousand degrees Celsius (a bit hot for future tourism).
 From its motion, astronomers calculate that it has at least half the mass of Jupiter1, making it clearly a jovian and not a terrestrial-type planet.

 Since that initial planet discovery, the rate of progress has been breathtaking.
-Over 900 giant planets have been discovered using the Doppler technique.
+Almost a thousand giant planets have been discovered using the Doppler technique.
 Many of these giant planets are orbiting close to their stars—astronomers have called these hot Jupiters.

 The existence of giant planets so close to their stars was a surprise, and these discoveries have forced us to rethink our ideas about how planetary systems form.
 But for now, bear in mind that the Doppler-shift method—which relies on the pull of a planet making its star “wiggle” back and forth around the center of mass—is most effective at finding planets that are both close to their stars and massive.
 These planets cause the biggest “wiggles” in the motion of their stars and the biggest Doppler shifts in the spectrum.
 Plus, they will be found sooner, since astronomers like to monitor the star for at least one full orbit (and perhaps more) and hot Jupiters take the shortest time to complete their orbit.